-Re Section 88 Securing wells
+Securing wells

 To fulfil the requirement relating to securing as mentioned in the first subsection, the NORSOK D-010 standard, Chapter 9 should be used in the area of health, working environment and safety.
+For information, see also Section 48 of the Facilities Regulations.